Ongoing Research Projects

 LIFE heritageHOME

-The LIFE heritageHOME project focuses on the energy performance improvement of residential (single or multi-family buildings) listed buildings and of residential buildings located within the borders of national conservation areas.
-The ...
+The LIFE heritageHOME project focuses on the energy performance improvement of residential (single or multi-family buildings) listed buildings and of residential buildings located within ...

 From Sowing Confusion to Gathering Knowledge